 - Heaven Sword and Dragon Sabre

 The mid-Yangtze was one of the most hotly-contested regions in all of China, as it was relatively populous and thus wealthy, and one of the hardest to hold because it was vulnerable to attacks from the lower and upper Yangtze, and from the north China plain.
 The kingdoms which had originally held these lands basically tore themselves apart through the strain of fighting, allowing several highly unorthodox figures to rise to the top of society.
-Among these was Zhu Yuanzhang, an illiterate peasant and brilliant commander who soon became a warlord in his own right.
+Among these was Zhu Yuanzhang, an illiterate peasant and brilliant commander from present-day Anhui Province who soon became a warlord in his own right.
 Through good strategic choices, including the forging of two key alliances (most notably the warlord Zhang Shicheng of Fujian and the lower Yangtze), and an excellent understanding of the operational and tactical levels of warfare, Zhu eventually conquered the entire Yangtze despite starting from virtually nothing and both his major allies (based in the upper and lower-Yangtze, respectively) turning on him once they'd divided up the entire Yangtze between the three of them.
-After he secured the entire Yangtze, Zhu spent several years building up his powerbase before declaring the foundation of The Ming Dynasty and crowning himself the Hongwu (洪武, 'eminently martial') Emperor.
+After he secured the entire Yangtze, Zhu spent several years building up his powerbase before declaring the foundation of the Ming Dynasty and crowning himself the Hongwu (洪武, 'eminently martial') Emperor.
 He then conquered the entire north China plain and after that the Pearl River region.

 Domestically, the Ming were known for a fair bit more than all that, of course.
-Economically, the stability of their rule and lightness of their taxes allowed a lot of Smithian/pre-modern commercialisation and growth, which taken together with the tripling of the population (c.80 to c.250 million) gave the Ming more than twice the wealth of the Song (peak Song population was c.120 million)note .
-Politically, they were more famous for retaining the anti-aristocratic policies of the Yuan and the Civil Service system (including examinations) of the Song, which ensured that a centralised state (with only minimal recourse for nobles and aristocrats) in which the monarchy and its civil service played the most important roles would be around to stay.
-They also oversaw a huge flowering of culture, which was helped in large part by their unprecedented wealth and the expansion in literacy (with up to 10% of men and 1% of women — yes, women — being literate) and printing (to the point that there were literally books and pamphlets on every subjectnote , something that had never happened before).
+Economically, the stability of their rule and lightness of their taxes allowed a lot of Smithian/pre-modern commercialisation and growth, which taken together with the tripling of the population (c.
+80 to c.
+250 million) gave the Ming more than twice the wealth of the Song (peak Song population was c.
+120 million).note Politically, they were more famous for retaining the anti-aristocratic policies of the Yuan and the Civil Service system (including examinations) of the Song, which ensured that a centralised state (with only minimal recourse for nobles and aristocrats) in which the monarchy and its civil service played the most important roles would be around to stay.
+They also oversaw a huge flowering of culture, which was helped in large part by their unprecedented wealth and the expansion in literacy (with up to 10% of men and 1% of women — yes, women — being literate) and printing (to the point that there were literally books and pamphlets on every subject* , something that had never happened before).
 Prose was still not really regarded as a 'proper' artistic field in the Ming, but some pretty awesome novels were produced, including 3 of 4 novels commonly regarded as the best in imperial Chinese canon: Water Margin, Journey to the West and Romance of the Three Kingdoms.
 This period's dressing may remind people of Korea's due to Joseon Korea's inspiration by the Ming.

 The Ming were contacted by the Portuguese and the Castilians when they first established trade posts across the East Indies in the 16th century, and later the Dutch when they seceded from the Habsburg Duchy of Burgundy (the modern-day Low Countries) and seized many Portuguese overseas possessions.
 Having run up a huge balance-of-trade deficit when buying Chinese luxury goods with hard currency, the Portuguese assented to a political union with Castile in 1580 so they could have tax-free access to Castilian silver imports (shipped over from modern-day Colombia and Mexico in what was then Castilian America).
 European ceramics- and clothes-making techniques were relatively crude because the region was so underpopulated and poor (much like northern China, Europe as a whole was too dry and cold for rice cultivation), meaning that Chinese goods were of incomparably higher quality than anything the region could produce domestically.
 Even Indian producers could not compete with Chinese ones at the higher end of the market, and so much silver flowed into China that late Ming suffered from severe inflationary pressure.
-The influx of silver from The Americas more than doubled the amount of silver in Europe in the 16th century and more than quadrupled it in the 17th, and silver coins minted in Castilian America became a de facto standard currency of the Ming Empire (as in Europe).
+The influx of silver from the Americas more than doubled the amount of silver in Europe in the 16th century and more than quadrupled it in the 17th, and silver coins minted in Castilian America became a de facto standard currency of the Ming Empire (as in Europe).
 From the Portuguese outposts also came a new wave of Christian missionaries to China, especially the Jesuits, who laid the foundation of modern Christianity in China and would contribute significantly to the court life of the later Qing Empire.

 The war to defend Korea against Japan (late 16th century) involved large land and sea battles and sieges on a scale which exceeded that of the greatest (Ottoman-Habsburg wars, Thirty Years' War) in contemporary Europe, chewing through huge numbers of recruits and resulting in critical shortages of trained archers and suitable bow-wood.
 Accordingly, the Ming resorted to manufacturing and issuing firearms, which were still more expensive than bows but required far less training (weeks, versus years), to arm many of their troops.
 The naval battles and sieges also encouraged the manufacture and use of large artillery pieces.
-However, all previous and later military actions were on a vastly smaller scale and chiefly against steppe-nomads - in which bow-armed horse cavalry played the most important role, and siege cannon and muskets were an expensive liability.
+However, all previous and later military actions were on a vastly smaller scale and chiefly against steppe-nomads, in which bow-armed horse cavalry played the most important role, and siege cannon and muskets were an expensive liability.
 Accordingly, the Ming employed the Jesuits to buy up all the very latest European gunsmith manuals and bring select Ming gunsmiths up to speed on the latest, most efficient weapons designs (as tested on Europe's myriad battlefields) and test-firing procedures, which the Ming gunsmiths would otherwise have had to figure out for themselves.
 Given that by the 1620s gunpowder weapons were more than twice as expensive in the Ming than they were in western Europe (due to high long-term demand for them in war-torn western Europe, which eventually pushed per-unit prices down), design trial-and-error was a pretty expensive proposition.
 There were also no wars in which they could determine the battlefield-efficiency of such indigenous prototypes either.

-Of the "24 Histories", "History of Ming" (明史, "Ming Shi") covers this era.
+Of the "24 Histories", "History of Ming" (明史, Míngshǐ) covers this era.

 Depictions in fiction